Interlisp/online/docs/OIO_Operations_Guide.md

 store them in the Github Container Registry tagged as `ghcr.io/interlisp/online-development:latest` and `ghcr.io/interlisp/online-production:latest`.
 The portal code in these two Docker images is the same, but the online-development image includes many additional tools to help in developing and testing the portal code.
-The online-production image includes just what is necessay to run the portal in production.
+The online-production image includes just what is necessary to run the portal in production.

 2. Test the updated Portal as follows: